alphagov/govuk-rfcs/rfc-069-classifying-and-measuring-tech-debt.md

 ### Examples

-Whitehall has its own upload management system
+#### Whitehall has its own upload management system

-Cause: Whitehall’s system for handling uploads of PDFs, CSVs and images from publishing users is different to the Asset Manager application used by Specialist Publisher and others.
+**Cause**: Whitehall’s system for handling uploads of PDFs, CSVs and images from publishing users is different to the Asset Manager application used by Specialist Publisher and others.
 This is due to it being developed in isolation from another system.

-Consequences:
+**Consequences**:

 - Inconsistent architecture
 - Too closely coupled to physical disk